-Unless your doctor has advised otherwise, it may be helpful to have attempted full sexual penetration before your six week check up, so you can discuss any problems with your Doctor when you go back to the clinic.
-If your vagina feels dry or tight, apply a lubricant such a K-Y jelly, available for the chemist.
+Unless your doctor has advised otherwise, it may be helpful to have attempted full sexual penetration before your six week check up, so you can discuss any problems with your doctor when you go back to the clinic.
+If your vagina feels dry or tight, apply a lubricant such as K-Y jelly, available from the chemist.

-You may start to experience menopause symptoms if your ovaries were removed.
+You may start to experience menopausal symptoms if your ovaries were removed.
 When you go to the clinic for your check up take the opportunity to describe any worrying symptoms like hot flushes.
-Discuss with your Doctor the possibility of have hormone replacement therapy to control these unpleasant symptoms.
+Discuss with your doctor the possibility of having hormone replacement therapy to control these unpleasant symptoms.